San Diego Historical Homes

 Is listed or has been determined eligible by the National Park Service

 How Does The Mills Act Property Tax Reduction Work?

 To make use of the Mills Act, homeowners must first apply to have a historical survey done by the Development Services Division in order to ensure that the property fulfills the proper requirements to be considered a historic landmark.
 Once the application process is complete and the home has been added to the city’s historical registry, the homeowner is then entitled to a tax break, based on their property’s value, for a period of ten years.

 In exchange for the tax break, the homeowner must agree to rehabilitate, and maintain the property to a standard that preserves its historical significance.
 Any work done to the property must be agreed upon by the Development Services Division and they reserve the right to perform inspections, as needed, to ensure that the property is being sufficiently maintained.

 Buying A Historic Home

 Interestingly enough some buyers looking at older homes have no intention on preserving history.
-They may have a desire to do a studs up remodel or make other drastic changes and could run into trouble when pulling a permit if the city all of a sudden wants to designate the site as historically significant.
+They may have a desire to do a studs-up remodel or make other drastic changes and could run into trouble when pulling a permit if the city all of a sudden wants to designate the site as historically significant.
 Or they wouldn't mind obtaining historical designation so they could then apply for Mills Act tax savings.
 In either case a buyer would want to meet with a consultant who has experience preparing a Historical Resource Research Report in San Diego.
-A current list of San Diego Historical Consultants can be found HERE.
-Another helpful resource is San Diego Development Services to view actual historical districts throughout San Diego.
+Checkout the current list of San Diego Historical Consultants or the San Diego Development Services to view actual historical districts throughout San Diego.